TengizSanadze/Lab-for-3160/README.md

 API

-For API I created a webpage which takes input from user , you put any city and tells temperature and weather.
+For API I created a webpage, html, js and css files,  which takes input from user , you put any city and tells temperature and weather.

 I used java for all the parts as this is the only language I know.
 I am sure there are other laguages which would save me a lot of time but unfortunatly I didn't have a choice